How Long Does A Prescription Last

 Definition of a Prescription

 A prescription is a formal order written by a licensed healthcare provider, such as a physician, nurse practitioner, or physician assistant, that authorizes a patient to be dispensed a specific medication by a pharmacist.
-It includes detailed instructions on the drug's name, dosage, frequency, route of administration, and any special instructions for the patient.
-The purpose of a prescription is to ensure that patients receive the correct medication, at the right dose, and for the appropriate duration to treat their medical condition effectively.
+In practice, it includes detailed instructions on the drug's name, dosage, frequency, route of administration, and any special instructions for the patient.
+The purpose of a prescription is to check that patients receive the correct medication, at the right dose, and for the appropriate duration to treat their medical condition effectively.

 Scientific and Legal Foundations